-Lying in the lush southwestern England, Cornwall boasts of serenely beautiful landscapes and rich history that leaves every wanderer a happy heart.
-More than sightseeing, Cornwall trips are best savored getting acquainted with its intriguing history.
+Lying in lush southwestern England, Cornwall boasts of serenely beautiful landscapes and rich history that leaves every wanderer a happy heart.
+More than sightseeing, Cornwall trips are best savoured getting acquainted with its intriguing history.
 Start with their interesting buildings.

 This open-air theatre atop a gully is located in Porthcurno.
-One look at the rustically designed Minack Theatre reminds you of the good old Spartan days when dramatic portrayals were best enjoyed al fresco.
-True enough, this theater, an architecture that was originally created by domestic hands, runs a series of plays from May to September each year.
-See if they have your favorite Shakespeare play when you visit.
+One look at the rustically designed Minack Theatre reminds you of the good old Spartan days when dramatic portrayals were best-enjoyed al fresco.
+True enough, this theatre, an architecture that was originally created by domestic hands, runs a series of plays from May to September each year.
+See if they have your favourite Shakespeare play when you visit.
 There are many great places to stay nearby in Porthcurno and nearby Sennen Cove or Penzance.

 St Winwaloe Church